WPManageNinja/wp-payment-form/readme.txt

 == Pre-Build Forms to get started easily ==
 * **Contact Form** - With WPPayForm you can easily build a contact form in your site without any payment related fields.
 It will show the contact information beautifully on the Wordpress Backend.
-* **Donation Form** - We have build a donation form for you and with one click you can create a donation form easily and start accepting donation for your organisation.
+* **Donation Form** - We have build a donation form for you and with one click you can create a donation form easily and start accepting donation for your organization.
 * **Event Registration Form with Payment** - Planning to start your next Event?
 Then you can use this form template where you can take basic register information and accept payment for the event.
 This is very easy to create an Event Registration Form.
 * **Many More Forms** - We have added many forms and you can build any type of form easily.